-Over the years, the topic of plastic has continued to gained more popularity within the media and activist community.
-Last year, the Huff Post published an article by Dana Ellis Hunners, an adjunct professor at USLA Fielding-School of Public Health, titled Plastic: It’s What’s For Dinner, where she explains that according to the United Nations Environment Programme (UNEP) 30 percept of all fish have plastic in them.
+Over the years, the topic of plastic has continued to gain buzz within activist communities but also popular media.
+Last year, the Huff Post published an article by Dana Ellis Hunnes, an adjunct professor at USLA Fielding-School of Public Health, titled Plastic: It’s What’s For Dinner, where she explains that “according to the United Nations Environment Programme (UNEP) 30 percent of all fish have plastic in them.”
 This means that when you order fish from a restaurant or the grocery store, there is a possibility that you could be eating plastic.
 If that doesn’t gross you out, I don’t know what will.

-At the beginning of August, Tesco, a popular UK grocery chain, made a statement explaining that they will be banning all plastic bags and providing reusable option that would cost customers an extra 10p or (50 cents in US).
+At the beginning of August, Tesco, a popular UK grocery chain, made a statement explaining that they will be banning all plastic bags and providing reusable option that would cost customers an extra 10p (50 cents in US).
 Considering that most reusable bags usually cost a couple of dollars, getting a reusable bag for 50 cents is a steal.
-Back in 2015, Tesco started charging their customers 5p for plastic bags.
-By banning plastic bags all together, they are reducing their environmental impact even more and making it easier for EVERYONE to stop using plastic bags.
+Back in 2015, Tesco started charging their customers 5p (25 cents) for plastic bags.
+By banning plastic bags altogether, they are reducing their environmental impact even more and making it easier for everyone to stop using plastic bags.
 Why can’t we do this in the United States?

 When I walk into a local grocery store, I see people walk out with at least 10 plastic bags.
 Sometimes they have a bag for each item that they purchased.
 Not to mention the free plastic bags that people put their produce in whilst shopping.
 All of this plastic seems unnecessary when you could use reusable bags.